 Each person attending a group psychotherapy session should have a written record detailing what went on during the session.

-In addition, whenever a family member cannot participate in a session, it is essential to document their absence for CPT code 90853 and explain why they were absent and how long they were missing.
+In addition, whenever a family member cannot participate in a session, it is essential to document their absence for CPT code 90853 and explain why and how long they were missing.

-A suitably covered diagnosis can be included when filling out forms for CPT codes 90849 and 90853.
+A suitably covered diagnosis can be included when filling out CPT codes 90849 and 90853 forms.

 Collaborative patient care involving multiple healthcare professionals is the norm.
 Psychologists, psychiatrists, nurses, and social workers utilize the same CPT codes when billing for psychotherapy services.